Published 2011: Updated 5/2/2016

 Morning Moos Powdered Milk

 I would rather pour water on my cereal than have to taste regular powered milk.
-Yuck!
 But Morning Moos Milk is unique from regular powered milk in that you don't wish for death after drinking it.
-In fact, it is so delicious that I prefer it over regular milk.
-It is always on hand and you never have to run to the store at 10pm to pick up more milk.
-When bought in bulk, it only costs $1.10 per gallon.
-You can mix it to taste like skim milk, 2%, whole milk or even condensed milk.
+When bought in bulk, it only costs $1.85 per gallon.
+You can mix it to taste like skim milk, 2%, whole milk or even cook it up as a substitute for condensed milk.
 Morning moos never has that sour smell/taste like regular fresh milk sometimes gets.

 If you are lactose intolerant, chances are, you will be able to drink morning moos without any difficulty.
 It is much easier to digest too.

-Every week, we make yogurt from morning moos milk powder.
+We have even made yogurt from morning moos milk powder, although using actual whole milk makes a much thicker and far superior yogurt.
 As an experiment, I even made cheese from morning moos powder.
 Why did that even work?
 I don't know, but it was tasty.

-I buy a couple of 50 lb sacks of morning moos powder at a time and then transfer them into four 6-gallon, air-tight buckets.
-We keep one of these buckets in the kitchen pantry for easy access.
-One of these large buckets lasts us about 5 months.
-In this way, we can have up to 2 years of milk on hand for daily use as milk for cereal, in recipes and for emergencies.
+I buy Morning Moos by the 25 lb sack (or 50 lb sacks when I can find them) and then pour it into a 6-gallon, air-tight bucket.
+We keep one of these buckets in the kitchen pantry for easy access and three spares in the food storage room.
+One of these large buckets lasts us about 7-8 months.
+In this way we always have milk on hand as backup regular milk for cereal, in recipes and for emergencies.

 It is also available in #10 cans if you want to try some out.

 We keep a plunger pitcher on hand so we can quickly whip up a batch of Morning Moos milk if we ever run out of regular milk.